Jorge Costa: 2000s

-In the 2006–07 season, Costa began his coaching career with S.C.
-Braga, first as assistant to Rogério Gonçalves, whom he replaced in February 2007.
-In his first season he led the Minho side to the fourth place and the semi-finals of the domestic cup, also reaching the round of 16 in the UEFA Cup, being ousted by Tottenham Hotspur 4–6 on aggregate.
+In the 2006–07 season, Costa began his coaching career with Braga, first as assistant to Rogério Gonçalves, whom he replaced in February 2007.
+In his first season he led the Minho side to the fourth place and the semi-finals of the domestic cup, also reaching the round of 16 in the UEFA Cup, being ousted by Tottenham Hotspur 6–4 on aggregate.

 After again guiding Braga to the UEFA Cup group stage, Costa was fired midway through his second year.
-He then moved to second level's S.C.
-Olhanense in the following campaign, eventually finishing the season as champions and returning the Algarve team to the first division after 34 years.
-After helping them to the 13th position the following campaign – thus safe from relegation – he left, joining another top-division club, Académica de Coimbra.
+He moved to Segunda Liga club Olhanense ahead of 2008–09, eventually finishing as champion and returning the Algarveans to the first division after 34 years.
+After helping them to 13th place the following campaign – thus safe from relegation – he left, joining fellow top-division Académica de Coimbra.

 Costa announced his departure from Académica and his retirement from coaching on 21 December 2010, citing personal reasons.
-The team was placed in ninth position after the 14th round, eventually narrowly escaping relegation.
+The team was placed ninth after the 14th round, eventually narrowly escaping relegation.

 2010s

 In May 2011, Costa reneged on his retirement and signed a contract with Romania's CFR Cluj.
-He was dismissed the following 8 April with the team five points clear in first place with nine games to go in Liga I, following a 5–0 home loss to nearest challengers CS Dinamo București.
+He was dismissed the following 8 April with the team five points clear in first place with nine games to go in Liga I, following a 5–0 home loss to nearest challengers Dinamo București.

-On 24 October 2012, AEL Limassol FC appointed Costa as their new manager, on the eve of a Europa League group stage tie against Fenerbahçe SK.
-In the following summer he moved teams but stayed in Cyprus, penning a 1+1 deal with Anorthosis Famagusta FC.
+On 24 October 2012, AEL Limassol appointed Costa as their new manager, on the eve of a Europa League group stage tie against Fenerbahçe.
+He stayed in Cyprus the following summer, agreeing to a 1+1 deal with Anorthosis.

 Costa coached the Gabon national team from 2014 until November 2016, being ousted from the 2015 Africa Cup of Nations group stage after one win and two losses.
-He returned to club duties on 15 May 2017, being appointed at CS Sfaxien.
-He moved back to his homeland in the following off-season, signing at Segunda Liga side F.C.
-Arouca and leaving by mutual consent less than three months later due to a poor string of results.
+He returned to club duties on 15 May 2017, being appointed at Sfaxien.
+He moved back to his homeland in the following off-season, signing at Segunda Liga side Arouca and leaving by mutual consent less than three months later due to a poor string of results.

-On 22 November 2017, Costa was hired at Tours FC, last-placed in France's Ligue 2.
+On 22 November 2017, Costa was hired at Tours, last-placed in France's Ligue 2.
 At the end of the season, with the club relegated in the same position, he resigned with a year remaining on his contract.

-In August 2018, Costa signed for Mumbai City FC for the upcoming campaign of the Indian Super League.
-After a third-place finish, the team lost 5–2 on aggregate to FC Goa in the play-off semi-finals, conceding all of those goals in the first leg at home.
+In August 2018, Costa signed for Mumbai City for the upcoming campaign of the Indian Super League.
+After a third-place finish, the team lost 5–2 on aggregate to Goa in the play-off semi-finals, conceding all of those goals in the first leg at home.
 On 5 March 2020, after finishing one place off qualification for the post-season, he was allowed to leave.